 Just when you thought you have drifted far away from the world and its tiring cacophony and can find your “own self”, you will be greeted with a grin from the Khasi children of the nearby villages!
 I wonder in my mind, how rich they are, having an unbound horizon to play under!
 Villages dot the sparse vegetation, atop the mountain or at the foothill.
 Crystal clear mountain streams provide for water.
 Electricity has reached here.
 Before that, Western education came hand in hand with the Christian missionaries in Shillong, and then to the distant hinterlands of jungle.

 The British failed to conquer the distant parts of Khasi Jaintia hills, the heartland of many tribes with a weapon.
 But Jesus Christ did!
 With a book of Bible, came many missionaries since the beginning of the early eighteenth century.

 Surprising it may be, Khasis welcome the Christian teachings and inculcated many intricacies of Pagan culture into it!
 Along with the mountain and river deities, Christ made a profound impact on the way the Khasis started to worship and document their history and culture.

 Legend says a preluding deluge had stripped them off the sacred Khasi script.
 Today, the dominant religion of the Indian state of Meghalaya is Christianity!
-The Don Bosco Museum Shillong stand witness to the course of time and showcase how Khasis retained their indigenous identity and yet became the follower of a foreign faith!
+The Don Bosco Museum Shillong stands witness to the course of time and showcase how Khasis retained their indigenous identity and yet became the follower of a foreign faith!
 It is one of the main attractions of Shillong!